Moonlight, a Slavic Culture and Music Festival

 USER TESTING

-Facing the close button in the navigation bar in the other direction for usability.
+• Flip the close button in the navigation bar for better usability.

 UI STYLE TILE

-I chose to design five icons for my mobile app [event schedule, merch, home, tickets, and map]
+I designed five icons for the mobile app (event schedule, merch, home, tickets, and map) to connect visually with the festival’s logomark and wordmark.

 High Fidelity Wireframes